regret¶

 Deprecate a callable as of the given version.

-• version – the first version in which the deprecated parameter was considered deprecated
+version – the first version in which the parameter was to warn when unprovided

 the name of the parameter as specified in the callable’s signature.

-Deprecating a parameter that was previously accepted only via arbitrary keyword arguments (”kwargs”) is also supported and should be specified using the name of the parameter as retrieved from the keyword arguments.
+kwargs”) is also supported and should be specified using the name of the parameter as retrieved from the keyword arguments.default –

 whilst the parameter remains optional, the value that should be used when it is unprovided by a caller.